Google Street View

 Google Street View is a technology featured in Google Maps and Google Earth that provides interactive panoramas from positions along many streets in the world.
-It was launched in 2007 in several cities in the United States, and has since expanded to include cities and rural areas worldwide.
-Streets with Street View imagery available are shown as blue lines on Google Maps.
+It was launched in 2007 in several cities in the United States, and has since expanded to include all of the country's major and minor cities, as well as the cities and rural areas of many other countries worldwide.
+Streets with Street View imagery available are shown as clickable blue lines on Google Maps.

-Google Street View displays interactively panoramas of stitched VR photographs.
+Google Street View displays interactive panoramas of stitched VR photographs.
 Most photography is done by car, but some is done by tricycle, camel, boat, snowmobile, underwater apparatus, and on foot.